CivicActions/ssp-toolkit/docs/ssp.md

 Drupal is hosted on a LAMP platform (Linux, Apache, MySQL, and PHP).
 These are all compatible with the Free Software Foundation's General Public License (GPL) version 2 or later and are freely available for use under copyright law.

+##### Ilias

+Ilias is hosted on a LAMP platform (Linux, Apache, MySQL, and PHP).
+These are all compatible with the Free Software Foundation's General Public License (GPL) version 2 or later and are freely available for use under copyright law.

 ### CM-11: User-Installed Software